rainDelay9/lemontime/README.md

 ```

 But now triggering can occur twice in the same second, and double fires will occur.
 Note that no matter how much time we choose to sleep, or how long the triggering mechanism takes, we will always be either below or above one second, each with its problems.
 It would appear as though this problem is not as trivial as would seem, and therefore has a more complex solution in code.

+### Scaling

+A good question to ask is "how well does this solution scale?".
+The answer?
+Very well.
+Usual bottlenecks for scaling are around DB access.
+If my DB only supports 100 writes per-second then I am going to be capped at handling 100 POST requests per-second. (or slightly less) DynamoDB can scale very well with increasing write demands.
+This solution also plays well with horizontal scaling.

+The number of timers that can be triggered per-second in this solution is capped because of technical reasons:

+1. Each DynamoDB attribute can hold no more than 400KB of data.
+If the average entry is about 100KB long, then no more than 4000 timers can go off every second.
+1. Lambda function concurrency has strict quotas, of ~6000 per account per second.
+This is less of a problem, as the average post request takes much less than a second.
+(Except the first one because of cold starts)

+Since the data held in the database is conducive to sharding, one approach can be to split it between N tables, based on the modulo N of the ID.
+If we assume UUID4 are distributed evenly (fair assumption), then each shard will hold ~the same amount of timers, mitigating the first problem.
+This solution also has its share of problems, as changing N might prove tricky.
+(If id=17 and N changes from 9 to 11, then the shard changes from 8 to 6) For problem 2 quotas can be increased, or sharding can be split across accounts.

 ## TODO